A team of talented, creative designers

 Onboarding can be best likened to a map to the highway of apps.
 The goal is to show users the value of your app and you can achieve this by demonstrating what users want, quickly and efficiently.
 Progressive onboarding is one of the strategies used to get users to come back.
 This is especially true for apps, which have more than one sections; f=gesture-driven interactions; and intricate workflow.

-Back in the days cookies were used by desktop sites to customize the screen based on the preferences of users.
+Back in the days cookies were used by desktop sites to customise the screen based on the preferences of users.
 When the use of mobile phones became widespread the same practice was no longer popular due to that fact that mobile phones, especially Android came with different screen sizes.

 In the age of mobile phone dominance, there are plenty of ways to improve mobile UX.
-Today an app can easily increase your revenue by offering makers of products the ability to provide your users personalized recommendations.
+Today an app can easily increase your revenue by offering makers of products the ability to provide your users personalised recommendations.

 Push notifications are also another example and it is something very popular with retailers.
-A very good example is Starbucks’ mobile app and personalization strategy.
+A very good example is Starbucks’ mobile app and personalisation strategy.
 It has two purposes; one is to engage customers and the other is to keep track of customers’ rewards.

 Gesturization, to the uneducated, is the use of swiping, pinching, and scrolling and in the past this was not possible as the UIs of mobile apps were restricted to touching only.
 Today, designers are putting more emphasis on the use of gestures in their UI designs.
 In order to enjoy the same types of gesture in your apps, you must know your market and your target audience.